Brownbag Talk Series

 Natasha Mendoza, Ph.D.

 Since 2019, the Opioid Initiatives at Arizona State University's Southwest Interdisciplinary Research Center (SIRC), supported by AHCCCS and SAMHSA, have been pivotal in combating Arizona's opioid syndemic.
 Dr. Natasha Mendoza, a social work researcher with over two decades of experience, leads this effort.
 The Opioid Initiatives team has developed crucial resources for behavioral healthcare providers, including curriculum related to medication for opioid use disorders, overdose prevention, and recovery homes.
-This presentation will highlight the significant contributions and ongoing work of ASU's Opioid Initiatives under Dr. Mendoza's leadership, offering key insights into addressing Arizona’s opioid syndemic.
+This presentation highlights the significant contributions and ongoing work of ASU's Opioid Initiatives under Dr. Mendoza's leadership, offering key insights into addressing Arizona’s opioid syndemic.

 No Wrong Door: Connecting Support for SUD, Mental Health, and Social Determinants of Health